 Expiry of a holding timer (see 11C.4.4 (Timers))

 The acceptance of a peer’s response to an existing request to close the peering (see 11C.4.3 (Events and actions)).

+Indication from the SME that the peer mesh STA, or candidate peer mesh STA, has deauthenticated.

 When the deletion occurs, the mesh TKSA that is bound to the mesh peering shall be deleted.